UNIVERSITY LIBRARIES, UNT. POLICY & PROCEDURE MEMORANDUM

 - All requests to place on reserve copies of articles or chapters from books will be processed in electronic format if the material is owned by the UNT Libraries or was authored by the instructor.
 If the material is not owned by the UNT Libraries or authored by the instructor, paper copies may be used.

-- No more than one chapter or 10% from a single book, or one article from a single issue of a journal, may be made available through electronic reserves for a course simultaneously.
+- No more than one chapter or 10% from a single book, or one article from a single issue of a journal, may be made available through electronic reserves for a course each semester.

 - Electronic reserves should be only a small part of total assigned readings in any given course.